mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ## Admin commands

-Admin commands are only available in Grafana 4.1 and later.
+Admin commands are only available in Mosaicoo 4.1 and later.

 ### Show all admin commands